 In this tutorial I will be performing an analysis of Pearson’s height data which is a bivariate list of heights of fathers and their sons.
 This data was the result of a famous experiment by Karl Pearson in the early 1900’s.
-The goal here is to determine a simple Linear Regression using the method of Basic Least Squares that will answer the question: “Is there a correlation between a father’s height and his son’s height?
+The goal is to determine a simple Linear Regression using the method of Basic Least Squares that answers the question: “Is there a correlation between a father’s height and his son’s height?
 If so can a model be built to represent the relationship between the two variables”?

 4. Creating a folder structure to support a data analysis project.

 When you perform a data analysis you tend to accumulate lots of scripts, plots, figures and data (raw and munged).
 You should maintain an order around these files, An easy way to do that is through a simple folder structure on your workstation.
 The figure below is an example of what a folder structure may look like:

 Can I predict the height of son (fully grown) given his father’s height?
 Using the Pearson data set, can I create a model that will predict the height of a son given (input) the height of the father?

 So now that I created a folder structure to support this project, I can begin by first creating an R script that will be used to contain code for acquiring the Pearson data set.
 I personally like to make this a stand-alone file that has the sole purpose of gathering data and then persisting it to disk.
 The basic steps for this task are: